gardhr/finabel/README.md

 ## How it works

 The finabel algorithm is incredibly simple.
 A bird's-eye view looks something like this.
-Let V represent a password and salt merged together and then reinterpreted as a large integer, and A, B, C are large (public) prime numbers.
-Next we define the function E(X) which "stretches" some X by repeated concatenation until the number of bits in the result contains at least as many bit's as the largest prime.
+We start by defining three large (public) prime numbers, A, B, and C. Next we define the function E(X) which "stretches" some X by repeated concatenation until the number of bits in the result contains at least as many bit's as the largest prime.
+Let V represent a password and salt merged together and then reinterpreted as a large integer.
 Now we apply the following transform to calculate the hash H(V):

 Q = E(V)

 R = (Q * A) mod B

 S = E(R)

 H(V) = (Q * S) mod C